Skip to main content

 Supported file formatsโ€‹

-• jsonl supported when staging is enabled (see limitations below)
+• Parquet supported when staging is enabled.

-• parquet supported when staging is enabled
+• JSONL supported when staging is enabled (see limitations below).

-The jsonl format has some limitations when used with Databricks:
+The JSONL format has some limitations when used with Databricks:

 1. Compression must be disabled to load jsonl files in Databricks.
-Set data_writer.disable_compression to true in dlt config when using this format.
+Set data_writer.disable_compression to true in the dlt config when using this format.

 Staging supportโ€‹